 Morris acts for regulatory bodies such as the Care Quality Commission and Ofsted in appeals by providers to the First-tier Tribunal.
 Morris also has an interest in all aspects of public and Human Rights law and information governance.
-He frequently advises his public sector clients on responding to requests for information under the Freedom of Information Act 2000 and their obligations under the Data Protection Act 1998.
+He frequently advises his public sector clients on responding to requests for information under the Freedom of Information Act 2000 and their obligations under data protection legislation.
 He also regularly provides training to lawyers, clinicians and other medical staff and local authority officers.

 Morris has acted in a number of reported and important cases, including: